sourcegraph/lsif-static-doc-examples/examples/sourcegraph-sourcegraph/internal/extsvc/github.md

 }
 ```

-A Team represents a team on Github.
+A Team represents a team on GitHub.

 ### <a id="TimelineItem" href="#TimelineItem">type TimelineItem struct</a>